-Long story short, searching for a new job isn’t always an easy process.
+Long story short, searching for a new job or finding your dream career isn’t always an easy process.
 It can be stressful, time-consuming, and difficult.
 But, no fear — that's why we've created this guide.
 Follow along, and the process will feel significantly less intimidating no matter your industry, job experience, or career goals.

 How to Find a New Job